markusressel/TutorialTooltip/README.md

         })
 ```

-Have a look at the `MessageBuilder` class for a full list of options.
+Have a look at the `IndicatorConfiguration` class for a full list of options.

 ##### Geek
 ---